NicoloCavalli95horses/KMS-web-testing/content/01 Notes/black-box testing.md

 - it focuses on the behavior of the system
 - it is not suitable for algorithms testing

-**Exhaustive input testing** (p.9, [[ref_art_of_software_testing]]): making use of every possible input condition as test case.
+**Exhaustive input testing** (p.9, [[(Myers et al., 2011)]]): making use of every possible input condition as test case.
 Since you cannot test a program to guarantee that is error free, the ultimate goal is to find as many issues as possible given time and resources constraints.

 **Black-box techniques**
 - [[EPM (Equivalence Partitioning Method)]]